-Unlike New Zealand, Australia has franchising regulation that explicitly includes an obligation to act in good faith.7 The Code of Practice prepared by the FANZ, and revised in April 2018,8 does not explicitly impose any good-faith obligations on the parties, but the Code of Ethics published by the FANZ does stipulate that each member must act in an honourable and fair manner.9 ii Agency distributor model
+Unlike New Zealand, Australia has franchising regulation that explicitly includes an obligation to act in good faith.
+The Code of Practice prepared by the FANZ, and revised in April 2018, does not explicitly impose any good-faith obligations on the parties, but the Code of Ethics published by the FANZ does stipulate that each member must act in an honourable and fair manner.

-It remains to be seen how New Zealand law will develop in this area, but in my opinion good faith will keep developing and may be recognised by the courts soon.
+It remains to be seen how New Zealand law will develop in this area, but in our opinion good faith will keep developing and may be recognised by the courts soon.
 It is noted that there are similar trends in the United Kingdom.